camcilrath/cybersecurity-homelab/README.md

 On Ubuntu Server, you generally want a static IP so your SIEM is always reachable at the same address.

-Example Netplan file (do NOT commit real IPs):

 ```yaml
 # configs/netplan-example.yaml
 network: